I have the week off work this week (amazing, I know!) so as a lady of leisure, I decided to join a friend for lunch.

 For lunch, there are almost 40 fresh salads, hot dishes, and snacks to choose from with the cold dishes stored on ice and the hot dishes stored on heated trays above, so nothing looks or tastes stale or soggy or old as can often be the fate of buffet food.
 Apparently around 80% of the dishes are vegan, though judging by what I chose (to my knowledge, an entirely vegan plate), I would have guessed more!
 The dishes on the food boat were bright and fresh-looking (in fact, the falafel and a salad came out as we were loading up) and seemed an en entire world away from the aforementioned brown-themed, gungy Chinese buffets.

 You pay for food by weight, rather than per dish (£2.20/100g at lunch and £2.50/100g at dinner), so although I tried to just take ‘a little of this’ and ‘a little of that’, my plate still piled up pretty quickly!
-Matt and I both spent around £14 for our meal and a drink.
+My friend and I both spent around £14 for our meal and a drink.
 A tad more than I would normally spend on lunch but hey, it was a treat!

 Many of the dishes have an Asian or Mediterranean influence and I’d love to be able to tell you everything I chose but there were so just so many options!
 Here’s what I remember: chilli tofu & cucumber salad, Asian glass noodle salad, wild rice, Indian dhal, aubergine (something), rosemary potatoes, falafel, and mango & apple chutney.
 I had mine with a delicious apple and carrot juice.
 I wish we’d realised you get free bread rolls with your meal but being in a rush, we didn’t read the small print!
 Dammit!
 We still fared pretty well: